 Exfoliating truly depends on your skin type, the health of your skin, climate, and seasonal changes.
 While a face scrub is generally recommended once a week, a body scrub can be applied two to three times a week.

 Now, what are you waiting for?
-Get cracking on this recipe for a natural skin exfoliator and find the herbs (and more!) that you need in the Pronounce Skincare Herbal Boutique.
+Get cracking on this recipe for a natural skin exfoliator and find everything you need in the Herbal Boutique.

 Not feeling particularly DIYish?